 Voice chat on Discord is pretty easy.
 Entering a voice channel on a server automatically turns on your microphone, provided you have a working one attached to your computer.
 You can also access voice chat by creating voice calls or group calls to friends by clicking the phone icon on your Friends List.

 Once you’re in voice chat, Discord offers some handy quick controls at the bottom of the voice chat window or channel window.
 Clicking the microphone icon mutes your own mic instantly, while clicking the headphones icon activates “deafen.”
-That kills all incoming sound from
+That kills all incoming sound from Discord, as well as mutes your microphone.
+You can also adjust your audio settings for voice chat and video in the Settings menu, which is accessed by clicking the gear icon.
+Getting out of a voice call or voice channel on a server requires you to hit the “hang up” icon, which is a phone with an arrow pointing down.

 Control who you see and hear